Denzil77777/TDPECV/README.md

 ## Methods / Notes: For those who does not have an AWS Account.

-## Methods / Notes: For those who have an AWS Account.
-How to install VScode
+## How to install VScode

-+ I have found myseld to very  comfortable with VSCode.
-At the same time, I am confiden, that t each one of you have your own editors.
++ I have found myseld to be very comfortable with Microsoft VSCode.
+At the same time, I am confiden, that each one of you have your own editors.
 Having said that, I suggest you may please use Microsoft VSCode for this Project!

-+ https://code.visualstudio.com/downloadSelect Windows and download.VSCodeUserSetup-x64-1.104.0.exeOne downloaded and saved, you shall see https://code.visualstudio.com/docs/?dv=win64user.The above link explains how to install and configure Visual Code.
++ Go to (or in a Google Search, type VSCODe) https://code.visualstudio.com/downloadSelect Windows and download.VSCodeUserSetup-x64-1.104.0.exeOne downloaded and saved, you shall see https://code.visualstudio.com/docs/?dv=win64user.The above link explains how to install and configure Visual Code.
 I would suggest reading and understanding, if you are a first timer, or a novice.

 + On the other hand, locate the folder into which you have downloaded VSCode.Right click on VSCodeUserSetup-x64-1.104.0.ex, Run As Administrator.
 Once installed, you may see a Visual Code Studio icon on your desktop, click and you should see VSCode (Please see attached image)